WatcherAtTheThreshold/Chess/future-dev-notes.md

 - ⚠️ **Older Browsers:** May need polyfills for ES6 features (Object.assign, arrow functions)

 ### **Feedback from Players on itch.io**
-- ⚠️ **Older Browsers:** May need polyfills for ES6 features (Object.assign, arrow functions)
-- On Knight difficulty a pawn just jumped over the bishop at early game.
+- ⚠️ On Knight difficulty a pawn just jumped over the bishop at early game.
 Full list of moves bellow:

-1.White Pawn moves to e4
+-  1.White Pawn moves to e4

-1.Black Pawn moves to d5
+-  1.Black Pawn moves to d5

-2.White Knight moves to c3
+-  2.White Knight moves to c3

-2.Black Pawn moves to e4 and takes White Pawn
+-  2.Black Pawn moves to e4 and takes White Pawn

-3.White Knight moves to e4 and takes Black Pawn
+-  3.White Knight moves to e4 and takes Black Pawn

-3.Black Bishop moves to e6
+-  3.Black Bishop moves to e6

-4.White Pawn moves to b3
+-  4.White Pawn moves to b3

-4.Black Knight moves to c6
+-  4.Black Knight moves to c6

-5.White Bishop moves to c4
+-  5.White Bishop moves to c4

-5.Black Pawn moves to e5
+-  5.Black Pawn moves to e5

 ---